-The Astronomical Institute of Romanian Academy has branches in Cluj-Napoca and Timişoara.
+The Astronomical Institute of the Romanian Academy (AIRA) has branches in Cluj-Napoca and Timişoara.

 Cluj-Napoca Astronomical Observatory

 Cluj-Napoca Observatory is a scientific research and educational institution in the fields of astrophysics, general astronomy, celestial mechanics and artificial satellites.
 At the Observatory take place regularly many of the classes, seminars and workshops of the Mechanics and Computer Science Faculty and of the Physics Faculty, belonging to “Babeş-Bolyai” University.

 The results of the research studies done by the academic staff and other scientists of the Observatory and by many of the students are constantly published in articles and books or presented in workshops in Romania and abroad.